 How does the school address the needs of migrant students?
 N/A

-How does the school address the needs of homeless students?
-N?A

 How does the school engage its teachers in decisions regarding the use of academic assessments to provide information on and improve the instructional program?

 Grade level representatives and elected members of the teaching staff serve on the No Child Left Behind committee as well as the Professional Development committee.
 At these committee meetings, data is gathered, presented and utilized to determine school wide goals and implementation of new programs to reach these goals.
 All classroom teachers are a part of professional learning communities that analyze data and make informed instructional decisions based on their analysis.